hsgubert/cassandra_migrations/README.md

 end
 ```

-Use the following type methods:
+Use the following type methods for fields:

 * `text`
 * `integer`